 Finally, nearby Henriques Street is the site where Elizabeth Stride’s body was found.
 Left with blood still flowing from her neck, many believe that Jack was interrupted and had to flee the scene.

-Along the way, your driver will make sure to give you the full backstories of all of the victims.
+Along the way, your driver will give you the full backstories of all of the victims

 Each had similar characteristics that show that Ripper was on the lookout for a certain type of victim.
 They’ll also bring you through the investigation and suspects, leaving you to come to your own conclusions as to who did it.